darwino/darwino-documentation/Developer Guide/Important Concepts 2a. Logging.md

 ## Logging
-Darwino provides its own logging library for each platform, and dynamically chooses the appropriate one for current platform.
-This make it completely transparent to the developer; your logging code will be fully cross-platform.
+Darwino provides its own logging library for each platform, and dynamically chooses the appropriate one for the current platform.
+This makes it completely transparent to the developer; your logging code will be fully cross-platform.
 ```
 // General logging
 Platform.log("Logging {0} unconditionally", "My Message");